< Go back to Minutes menu

 1. Apologies for Absence

-Paul Ellis, Naomi Watts-Kitto, Adam & Carol Bull, Malcolm Robertson, Phil Meadley, Kay Woodward, Steve Jones-Blackett, Steve Johns, Paul Newton.
+Paul Ellis, Naomi Watts-Kitto, Adam & Carol Bull, Malcolm Robertson, Phil Meadley, Kay McDowell, Steve Jones-Blackett, Steve Johns, Paul Newton.

 2. Minutes of the Meeting Held 4th December 2017